luvluvdt3/BabylonLearning/NOTE.md

 - Universal Camera: The Universal Camera is now the default camera used by Babylon.js if nothing is specified, and it’s your best choice if you’d like to have a FPS-like control in your scene.
 Controlled by the keyboard, mouse, touch or gamepad
 - Arc Rotate Camera: This camera always points towards a given target position and can be rotated around that target with the target as the centre of rotation.
 It can be controlled with cursors and mouse, or with touch events.
 - Follow Camera - this takes a mesh as a target and follows it as it moves.
--Others: Anaglyph Camera, Device Orientation Cameras, Virtual Joysticks Camera, Virtual Reality Camera
+- Others: Anaglyph Camera, Device Orientation Cameras, Virtual Joysticks Camera, Virtual Reality Camera

 # ---------------------9) Mesh Actions------------------
+*[MeshAction.ts]*
 - Types of ActionManager: NothingTrigger, On CenterPickTrigger, OnDoublePickTrigger, On EveryFrameTrigger,... https://doc.babylonjs.com/typedoc/classes/BABYLON.ActionManager